atomist-skills/container-run-skill/README.md

     Enter the complete Docker image name, eg. `ubuntu:latest` or `gcr.io/kaniko-project/executor:v0.19.0`.

     Note: Support for running private Docker images is under development.
 Contact us if you would like to run your own private images.

-1. **Provide the command to run**
+1. **Provide entrypoint or command to run**

     ![Docker Command](docs/images/command.png)

     Configure the command and arguments that you want to run inside the container.
     For example:

     `/bin/sh -c "echo $(cd /atm/home && ls -la | wc -l)"`

+    Alternatively, you can provide a public HTTP url to a shell script that you want to run, or a repository slug in the format `owner/repository` to a public repository containing a `skill.sh` which will be used as entrypoint for the container.

 1. **Provide optional environment variables**

     ![Docker Environment Variables](docs/images/env-vars.png)